bastosmichael/vector-api/README.md

-# Perplexity API
+# vector API

-Perplexity API is a high-performance FastAPI backend application designed to seamlessly integrate with vector databases, LangChain, HuggingFace, and OpenAI.
+vector API is a high-performance FastAPI backend application designed to seamlessly integrate with vector databases, LangChain, HuggingFace, and OpenAI.
 It uses an OpenAPI spec and Swagger utilizing JSON Schema to provide a robust and scalable backend solution for AI and machine learning applications.

 ![Screenshot 2023-07-31 at 6 22 29 PM](https://github.com/bastosmichael/perplexity/assets/1518708/99b5440a-e6c7-4e9e-a163-94fccae492bd)